craignicol/cosmosdb-presentation/slides.md

-The query provider does officially support LINQ, but there's some issues with the Newtonsoft JSON annotations which means that there's limited support for case changes between C\# and JSON.
+The query provider does officially support LINQ, but there's some issues with the Newtonsoft JSON annotations which means that there's limited support for case changes between C♯ and JSON.

 +++

-## New C\# SDK
+## New C♯ SDK

 The new SDK has just been released earlier this year.
 I haven't had a chance to use it yet, but there's a lot less ceremony in the client setup.

 ---